crashoverride777/swifty-ads/README.md

 }
 ```

-# How to only use 2 helpers

-If you only want to use 2 helpers, e.g AdMob.swift and CustomAds.swift, than follow the same steps as described in
-"How to only use AdMob" and "How to only use CustomAds".

-You will than need to create your own logic to handle showing real ads from adMob and custom ads.

-Alternatively you could include the AdsManager.swift file.
-Than Follow the steps as described in "How to use full helper"
-ingorning all the parts about the helper you are not using, in this example AppLovin.
-Than go to AdsManager.swift and delete all the code that are throwing errors, in this example all the code related to AppLovin.

 # Supporting both landscape and portrait orientation

 - If your app supports both portrait and landscape orientation go to the ViewController and add the following method.